 Both of these questions are being addressed in detail, and the project participants are developing a set of recommendations based on the views, needs and experiences of people living with rare genetic conditions.
 This forms the basis of the Patient Charter on Newborn Screening.

 Participants have been selected from Genetic Alliance UK membership and based on expressions of interest and their condition specific interests in newborn screening.
 Participants received a detailed written briefing in advance of the workshop, which introduced the concept of screening, newborn screening, the UK National Screening Committee (UKNSC) and its decision-making processes.

 In late 2018, we held a one-day workshop with:

 – Presentations from experts in current screening technology and genomic technology

 – Presentations from the UKNSC secretariat, and a clinician who has recently secured a pilot newborn screening programme

 – A case study on adrenoleukodystrophy with presentations from a paediatrician and patient representative and the UKNSC

-After the workshop, feedback and recommendations will be collated into a ‘patient charter’ document, targeted to directly inform the future work of the UKNSC, departments of health and UK NHSs.
+Since the workshop, feedback and recommendations have been collated into a ‘patient charter’ document, targeted to directly inform the future work of the UKNSC, departments of health and UK NHSs.
 The patient charter will be circulated to inform patient groups and other stakeholders.
 This charter will be launched at a panel discussion that will kick-start public affairs work in this area.
 We will present the opportunity to discuss this to the All Party Parliamentary Group for Rare, Genetic and Undiagnosed Conditions, for which we provide the secretariat.

-For more information on this project please contact Louise Coleman, Policy Analyst at email@example.com.
+For more information on this project please contact Tom Billins, Policy Analyst at [email protected].